AGalassi/StructurePrediction18/README.md

 # StructurePrediction18

-Use of residual deep networks and attention for Argument Structure Prediction.
+Use of residual deep networks, ensemble learning, and attention for Argument Structure Prediction.

 ## Results and citing

-The results of this work have been published in [Argumentative Link Prediction using Residual Networks and Multi-Objective Learning](https://www.aclweb.org/anthology/W18-5201)
+The results of one of the first architecture implemented in this repository have been published in [Argumentative Link Prediction using Residual Networks and Multi-Objective Learning](https://www.aclweb.org/anthology/W18-5201).
+Such models (called net_7 in the code), along with the paper, are available in the Publications folder.

+The results with the new models have still to be published.

 Please, if you use any of this material, cite our work as:
 ```